Mushroom management

 Mushroom management is the management of a company where the communication channels between the employers and the employees do not work effectively, and where employees are 'kept in the dark' by management in regards to business decisions that affect their work and employment.
 The term 'mushroom management' alludes to the stereotypical (and somewhat inaccurate) view of mushroom cultivation: kept in the dark and fed bullshit.

 Description

 Mushroom management is a style of management in which the personnel are not familiar with the ideas or the general state of the company, and are given work without knowing the purpose of this work, in contrast with open-book management.
 Mushroom management means that workers' curiosity and self-expression are not supported.
 The employees often have no idea what the company's overall situation is, because the leaders tend to make all the decisions on their own, without asking anyone else to give their opinion.
 This problem can occur when the manager does not understand the employees' work (in a software company, for example) and therefore cannot communicate effectively with the employees.

 History

-In 1981, the practice of mushroom management was documented in the book The Soul of a New Machine.
+In 1981, mushroom management was described in the book The Soul of a New Machine as "an old expression, used in many corners of corporate America".
+It was defined as: "Put 'em in the dark, feed 'em shit, and watch 'em grow."